hyperledger-labs/splice/cluster/images/docs/src/sv_operator/sv_helm.rst

     a. ``kubectl`` - At least v1.26.1
     b. ``helm`` - At least v3.11.1

+4) You should have the CometBft node keys generated.
+See instructions in the :ref:`Generating the CometBft node identity <cometbft-identity>`.

-4) You should have an SV key pair generated and approved by Digital Asset.
+5) You should have an SV key pair generated and approved by Digital Asset.
 See instructions in the :ref:`Generating an SV identity section <sv-identity>`.

-5) You should have completed the self hosted validator setup, including Auth0 setup.
+6) You should have completed the self hosted validator setup, including Auth0 setup.
 Dedicated instructions can be found in the :ref:`Self-Hosted Validator section <self_hosted_validator>`

-6) Your cluster either needs to be connected to the GCP DA Canton DevNet VPN or you need a static egress IP.
+7) Your cluster either needs to be connected to the GCP DA Canton DevNet VPN or you need a static egress IP.
 In the latter case, please provide that IP address to your contact at Digital Asset to add it to the firewall rules.

-7) Please download the release artifacts containing the sample Helm value files, from here: |bundle_download_link|, and extract the bundle:
+8) Please download the release artifacts containing the sample Helm value files, from here: |bundle_download_link|, and extract the bundle:

 .. parsed-literal::